Introduction to Six Sigma Yellow Belt

 - For any project, Yellow Belts are those individuals who are the Experts or the Subject Matter Experts (SME’s) of respective processes and also have the basic acquaintance of Six Sigma.
 They are the foundation of the process and can help to uplift any Six Sigma process to closure by using their process expertise.
 For self-career, six sigma certified yellow belt professionals get exposure of channelizing their Subject information to process improvement opportunities yielding incredible benefits for self-understanding.

 This has been a guide to Six Sigma Yellow Belt.
-Here we have discussed the Different Belts and Sub methodologies in Six Sigma.
+Here we have discussed the basic concept, different belts and Sub methodologies in Six Sigma.
 You can also go through our other suggested articles to learn more –